jorenvandeweyer/youtube-dl-docker-api/README.md

 This module should not be imported into existing repositories but should be run as a docker container in this current form.

-You can connect to it by using `node-ipc`
+You can connect to it by using `node-ipc` from a different container.

+**Instead of also transferring the downloaded file over ipc connection.
+I recommend you share a volume between those two containers and get the file with `fs.readFileSync` after you received the event that tells you the download is finished.**

 ## Setup API